 2015 Zero Suicide Academy™ | June 24–25, 2015

-The Suicide Prevention Resource Center (SPRC) is recruiting pioneer health and behavioral health care organizations from across the country interested in implementing the innovative Zero Suicide framework and invites organizations to apply for participation in this two-day intensive workshop.
+The Suicide Prevention Resource Center (SPRC) recruited pioneer health and behavioral health care organizations from across the country interested in implementing the innovative Zero Suicide framework and invited organizations to apply for participation in this two-day intensive workshop.
 During the Zero Suicide Academy, SPRC and Zero Suicide faculty will provide interactive presentations and small group sessions.

 Faculty at the 2015 Zero Suicide Academy will include:

 - Brian K. Ahmedani, PhD, LMSW, Research Scientist, Henry Ford Health System, Center for Health Policy & Health Services Research

 - Sarah A. Bernes, MPH, MSW, Research Associate, Suicide Prevention Resource Center